 The MorphStick Keyboard Multilogger Max features four USB ports working in tap mode, and one USB port working in host mode.
 The Tap port works like a keylogger, capturing existing communication between the USB keyboard or barcode reader, and the computer.
 The Host port contains a built-in USB controller, which actively polls the keyboard or barcode reader for data.
 Data originating from all ports is later treated the same way during recording to flash memory, or transferring over Ethernet.

 Morphsticks are essentially building blocks of bigger communication systems.
 The data originating from MorphStick Keyboard Multilogger Max can be sent to several destinations.
 One of them can be the MorphStick Ethernet 2 Keyboard, creating a transfer link over Ethernet for keyboards and barcode readers.
-Another destination can be a host computer, with dedicated software.
+Another destination can be a host computer, with dedicated software, such as a cloud service.
 A sample application is delivered, demonstrating this capability.
 Yet another option is a dedicated MorphStick device solely for the purpose of logging data from several sources.
 The MorphStick Keyboard Multilogger Max can also be used as an embedded data server, with the capability to retrieve logged data on demand, both locally over USB, and remotely over Ethernet.

 The MorphStick Keyboard Multilogger Max has an integrated RTC (Real Time Clock), enabling time-stamping while logging data.
 The set time and date is retained even when the device is powered off, thanks to an internal battery.